CarlosGS20/Typical-load-profile-MV-CIGRE-benchmark/5-days test case/Scenario A/readme.md

 # Scenario description

-In this scenario, the aim is to analyse occasional problems lasting a maximum of two hours.
+The purpose of this scenario is to analyse occasional problems lasting a maximum of two hours.
+With this load scenario, overloads occur on the branches 0-1 and 0-12, in addition to voltage problems at nodes located further away from the root.

 # Consumption profiles